Downloads:

 Inland Fisheries Division – Amarillo District

-This is the authors' summary from a 23-page report.
+This is the authors' summary from a 26-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Fish populations in J.B.
-Thomas Reservoir were surveyed in 2019 using electrofishing and trap netting and in 2018 using gill netting.
-Historical data are presented with the 2018-2019 data for comparison.
+Thomas Reservoir were surveyed in 2019, 2021, and 2023 using electrofishing, 2019 and 2023 trap netting, and in 2022 and 2024 using gill netting.
+Historical data are presented with the 2019-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 J.B.
 Thomas Reservoir is a 7,820-acre impoundment (constructed in 1952) on the Colorado River.
 The dam is located 16 miles southwest of Snyder and west of State Highway 208, in Scurry County, Texas.
 The reservoir is operated by the Colorado River Municipal Water District (CRMWD) and provides water to three member cities.
 The reservoir has a drainage area of 3,950 square miles; however, it experiences frequent water level fluctuations, and the reservoir was last full in 1962.
 The reservoir declined steadily from approximately 3,917 acres in 2005 to 320 acres in 2012 due to drought and municipal water pumping.
 In 2014 and 2015 the watershed experienced large rain events, and the reservoir increased in size to 6,233 acres and was 3 feet below Conservation Pool elevation (approximate 46-foot rise).
-Currently the reservoir is 29.7 feet below Conservation Pool.
+Currently the reservoir is 31.4 feet below Conservation Pool.
 Angler access is good as most of the shoreline is accessible, but only one of four boat ramps is open and usable.
-At the time of sampling, habitat consisted primarily of sand/silt and rocky shore covered with standing timber.
+At the time of sampling, habitat consisted primarily of sand/silt and rocky shore with standing timber in the upper one third of the reservoir.

 Management History

 Important sport fish include Largemouth Bass, White Crappie, and catfishes.
 Florida Largemouth Bass were introduced in 1980.
 Due to extended drought followed by a large rise in lake level, Blue and Channel Catfish were stocked in 2015.
 Bluegill were stocked in 2016.
+Largemouth Bass were stocked in 2022.
 Florida Largemouth Bass were stocked in 2015, 2016, and 2018.
-The sport fish populations have only been managed with statewide regulations.

 Fish Community